 A Professional Development Guide designed to assist the individual make the most of the available resources and provide an outline for career development.

-The UW Physics Networking Day bringing students and employers together for a day of student presentations.
+The UW Physics Networking Day brings students and employers together for a day of student presentations.

 Seminars by physicists working a variety of settings and disciplines.